felixscherz/database-from-scratch/docs/03_creating_a_table.md

 We can assign every primitive type a byte and then encode rows as a byte sequence.
 This does not account for complex types.
 To support complex types we define bytes for every container type which indicate that what follows are primitive types that are part of the container.
 Let's only deal with primitive types for now.

+## Removing the checksum part

+We are going to make it easier on us to implement an skip worrying about a checksum for now.